devyzr/Basic-TCPy/README.md

 # Basic-TCPy
-An extremely basic TCP client in python, useful for  performing GETs.
+This is a basic TCP client for python, currently it only supports simple GET requests to IPs and domains.

+In the future I plan to add support for querying subdomains and making POST requests as well.